 What is anxiety anyway?

-Well, for starters, anxiety is a set of signals that your nervous system sends you to alert you that there is some danger that you need to attend to.
-In general, a person’s nervous system is wired to send him different types of signals when it registers that there is a threat or danger present: physical, cognitive, and emotional.
-For example, our bodies may physically prepare us to fight or run, through a series of physical sensations and chemical reactions, causing physical signs of anxiety such as increased heart rate, body temperature changes, and bursts of adrenaline or energy.
+Anxiety is a set of signals that your nervous system sends you to alert you that there is some danger that you need to attend to.
+In general, a person’s nervous system is wired to send different types of signals when it registers that there is a threat or danger present: physical, cognitive, and emotional.
+For example, our bodies may physically prepare us to freeze, fight or run, through a series of physical sensations and chemical reactions, causing physical signs of anxiety such as increased heart rate, body temperature changes, and bursts of adrenaline or energy.
 We also get emotional cues from our bodies, such as a feeling of fear together with an instinct to run or escape, for example.
 And, there are also cognitive changes or cues that help us deal with danger; for example, it is harder to think logically when we are in danger because we need to act without thinking too much- and losing precious time to save ourselves- so the logical part of the brain gets shut down to some degree, when danger is sensed.

 When is anxiety a problem?

-Well, your nervous system may send you false alarms at times.
+Your nervous system may send you false alarms at times.
 For example, your brain might think that supermarkets are dangerous and send you a whole set of signals each time you think about approaching a supermarket, alerting you to “stay away”.
 Assuming that there is nothing more dangerous about your local supermarket than any other ordinary situation, this anxiety will stop you from being able to do an everyday activity such as grocery shopping- when there is really no rational reason for you to be afraid of this situation.
 It’s simply a false alarm that your brain is sending you.
 Learning to recognize and respond to false alarms is something that is addressed in anxiety treatment.

 Another problem can occur when a person loses his ability to judge which situations are safe and which ones are dangerous, due to life experiences in which ordinary safe experiences were actually experienced as threatening.
 For example, a person usually feels safe in relationships with his family; however, someone who was sexually abused by a family member may no longer view family members as safe, even long after the specific adverse event has passed.
 He may continue to feel unsafe and insecure around supportive and safe family members in his present life even though he is no longer unsafe.
 Anxiety treatment may be necessary in this case, to help a person make better appraisals of safety and danger cues.
 Anxiety can also stop us from taking action in situations where the risks are relatively low or when worrying or “over-thinking” won’t actually solve anything.